1. Cross the border into North Korea by foot

 Love is in the air and Pyongyang is practically crawling with wedding couples posing for wedding photographers.
 Traditionally, Autumn and Spring are known as being the seasons with the least “evil spirits,” not to mention featuring glorious Autumn colours perfect for wedding photography.
 You may even be lucky enough to meet a wedding couple happy to pose for a photo on their big day.

 9. Peak tourist season comes to a close

-With peak tourism season coming to a close, there’s fewer tourists out and about and more Koreans out enjoying the wedding season in the mild Autumn weather.
-It can be rare to see any other tourists during this period which means entire hotels to yourself, and having the extremely unique experience of being one of very few foreigners in the country.
+With peak tourist season coming to a close, there’s fewer tourists out and about and more Koreans out enjoying the wedding season in the mild Autumn weather.
+It can be rare to see any other tourists during this period which means entire hotels to yourself and having the extremely unique experience of being one of the very few foreigners in the country.

 10. Visit the DMZ with even fewer tourists

 The DMZ (on both sides) can often be jam-packed with tourists, all edging for the best propaganda poster and clambering for the perfect shot with their patient military guide.
 As peak season comes to a close, you’re likely to have the DMZ all to yourself.
 This year, our Real Deal tour group was lucky enough to be in the right place at the right time to see action on “the other side” as U.S. Secretary of Defence Jim Mattis paid a visit to the south side with a massive entourage of media.

 That’s only the beginning of an epic 10-days and one of our most extensive and rewarding tours to the DPRK on offer.
 Check out our itinerary for next year’s Real Deal tour here and see you in 2018 your trip of a lifetime!.